Balbader/data_structures_and_algorithms_in_C/1_time_and_space_complexity/README.md

 >Means constant time.<br>
 >No matter how big the input is, it does the same set of
 >operations every single time.
 It's instant.

+• O(logn):
+>Also known as base-2 or /2<br>
+> the algorithm's maximum running time is proportional to the logarithm of the input size.